How to use the documentation system

 If the page you are viewing is not available in a selected version, this message displays when you attempt to change the version:

 This often means that the page was only introduced in the version you are currently looking at – perhaps it is a new feature or you were viewing the release notes for the latest release.
-If you still want to select a different version, view a different page, such as the help home page, and then change the version.
+If you still want to select a different version, view a different page, such as the home page, and then change the version.

 Change the language

-Search the help
+Search the documentation system

 Search for keywords, such as runtime resource rather than questions or sentences.
 The search returns all topics that include the keywords and each keyword is highlighted when a topic is accessed from the search results.
 If a matching result is found in drop-down text, the drop-down is automatically expanded when the page is accessed.